 Not getting enough sleep is unhealthy physically and mentally.
 Going to bed tired and waking up even more tired is a sign that you’re depriving yourself from good sleep.
 Sleep is important to have if you plan to work your body to its full capability.

-Vacationing Is Always On Your Mind
+Sign 4: Vacationing Is Always On Your Mind

 Have you been looking up a particular spot that you’ve been wanted to vacation at for a while?
-Has it begun to look more and more incising?
+Has it begun to look more and more enticing?
 If going on a vacation seems to be the only thing on your mind lately, you should plan a vacation.

-No Social Life
+Sign 6: You Have No Social Life

 Having a social life outside of work will let your mind be free of having to problem solve issues in the office.
-If you realize you go to and from work without being social to friends and family, its time you start considering a miniature vacation.
+If you realize you go to and from work without being social with friends and family, it’s time you start considering a vacation.

 Related: Maximizing a Vacation, Before to After.